-dbzX: Simulated equivalent radar reflectivity factor, dBZ.
+dbzXXXY: Simulated equivalent radar reflectivity factor, dBZ.
 (3D)

 This field calculates a simulated equivalent radar reflectivity factor, based on the mixing ratios of rain, snow, and graupel (if available).
 The formulas that relate mixing ratios of rain, snow, and graupel to reflectivity factor were derived assuming spherical particles of constant density, with exponential size distributions (consistent with what is used in MM5's Reisner-2 bulk microphysical scheme).
-If X is set to "c", then the simulated reflectivity is calculated using constant values of the intercept parameters for the size distributions of rain, snow, and graupel, as in early versions of Reisner-2.
-If X is set to "v" (or ommitted), then variable intercepts are used, as in more recent versions of Reisner-2.
+If X is set to "0" (or omitted), then the simulated reflectivity is calculated using constant values of the intercept parameters for the size distributions of rain, snow, and graupel, as in early versions of Reisner-2 (this is equivalent to the field dbzc used in older RIP4 versions).
+If X is set to "1", then variable intercepts are used, as in more recent versions of Reisner-2 (this is equivalent to the field dbzv used in older RIP4 versions).
+IF Y is set to "1" (0 is default), frozen particles that are at a temperature above freezing are assumed to scatter as a liquid particle.
 See comments in routine "dbzcalc.f" for more details.

-div: Divergence (of horizontal wind), s-1.
+div: Divergence (of horizontal wind), s^{-1} .
 (3D)